 Given the number of conversations we’ve had with athletes and stakeholders for equity in women’s surfing over the last decade (and especially the last year), the announcement could benefit from additional context.
 Moreover, given the immediate insistence on setting an example for other sports leagues worldwide, it’s worth examining the actual cost of instituting pay equity in professional surfing and how that compares to other global sports.

 The last bit of Goldschmidt’s prepared statements hints that the WSL had been cooking up this plan for some time.
-That the League was always headed in this direction, and that the approximately $1.4 million per year to do so (a number we calculated by identifying the delta between female and male competitors’ prize money across all five tours – as an official WSL spokesperson declined to provide insight into the exact costs required to achieve pay equality) was years in the making.
+That the League was always headed in this direction, and that the approximately $1.4 million per year to do so (a number we calculated by identifying the delta between female and male competitors’ prize money across all five tours as an official WSL spokesperson declined to provide insight into the exact costs required to achieve pay equality) was years in the making.
 Since Dirk Ziff and company’s acquisition of the WSL (née ASP) in 2013, the League has, in fact, made huge strides investing heavily in women’s surfing, but several major stakeholders say they faced strong opposition in the battle for equal pay until right before the announcement was made earlier this month.
-But let’s back up.

 The Ballito Blunder